glfw/glfw/README.md

 GLFW itself needs only the headers and libraries for your window system.
-It does not need the headers for any context creation API (WGL, GLX, EGL, NSGL) or client API (OpenGL, OpenGL ES) to enable support for them.
+It does not need the headers for any context creation API (WGL, GLX, EGL, NSGL) or rendering API (OpenGL, OpenGL ES, Vulkan) to enable support for them.

 GLFW bundles a number of dependencies in the `deps/` directory.
 These are only used by the tests and examples and are not required to build the library.